rmoffitt/pdacR/README.md

 ### Package Formatting

 Private data packages _**must have been built and installed**_ to their local instance before being uploaded to the GUI. **Loading a package will append all private data sets and private gene lists to selectable menus.** To do so, PackageName/data/ must contain _at least one_ of the following objects:
-* data_set_list.RData: a _data.frame_ with columns _labels_ (how the data will appear) and _variablenames_ (the name of the saved .RData object as it would be loaded in memory).
-Each .RData object should match the format detailed above
+* data_set_list.RData: a _data.frame_ with columns _labels_ (how the data will appear) and _variablenames_ (the name of the saved .rds object as it would be loaded in memory).
+Each .rds object should match the format detailed above
 * gene_set_list.RData: A _list_ of character vectors.
 The name of each entry in the list will be appended to our select gene sets column. **Note: These currently only integrate well as gene SYMBOL, if you use Entrez or ensembl IDs, they will not be comparable across our public data sets or in conjunction with our gene sets**
-* Any .RData you'd like to load in, using the above _list_ format
+* Any .rds you'd like to load in, using the above _list_ format

 ## Contributions